PasinduOG/youtube-downloader/README.md

 ## 🎮 Usage

 1. 📋 Paste a YouTube video URL into the input field
-2. 🔍 Click "Get Info" to fetch video details
+2. 🔍 Click "Download" to fetch video details
 3. ⚙️ Select your preferred download options:
    - For video: Choose quality (Highest, High, Medium, Low)
    - For audio: Select the Audio tab